MapColonies/developer-portal/docs/getting-started/3d/services/csw_service.md

 You can see in the response how much records returned, from which schema and etc...

-Of course, you can also see all the metadata of the matched records.
+In addition, you can also see all the metadata of the matched records.

+In each record, you can find an element called `<mc:links>`.

+This link is a layer consumption URL.